General surgery residency

 Surgeons working on a general surgery patientSpectrum Health & Michigan State University College of Human Medicine logo

-The general surgery residency at Spectrum Health, in partnership with Michigan State University College of Human Medicine, is a five-year program carefully planned to provide early operative experience with progressive responsibility in all areas of general surgery including endoscopy, critical care and trauma.
+The Corewell Health – Grand Rapids/Michigan State University General Surgery Residency is a five-year program carefully planned to provide early operative experience with progressive responsibility in all areas of general surgery including endoscopy, critical care and trauma.
 We offer an outstanding experience in endocrine, oncologic and vascular surgery.
 In addition, residents have exceptional opportunities in the colorectal, thoracic, and pediatric surgical sub-specialties.

 We make every effort to maximize resident education, not service needs.
 Goals and objectives are provided at the onset of every rotation.
 The program director, assistant directors and surgical teaching faculty regularly review each resident’s performance and the overall educational experience of the program.
 Exceptional training is the result, in a humane academic environment that maintains the safety, successful outcomes, and compassionate care of the patient as its central focus.
 Graduating residents completing the residency perform around 1,100 cases.
 Nearly 300 of those cases are performed during their fifth year as the chief surgical resident.

-When you join the general surgery residency program at Spectrum Health, in partnership with Michigan State University College of Human Medicine, you will be joining a group of stellar surgeons-in-training who have identified excellence, teamwork, kindness and compassion as core values they strive to achieve.
+When you join the Corewell Health – Grand Rapids/Michigan State University General Surgery Residency you will be joining a group of stellar surgeons-in-training who have identified excellence, teamwork, kindness and compassion as core values they strive to achieve.
 The program recognizes that cultivating these values is our mandate.

 The general surgery residency program has a long and rich history of training outstanding surgeons.
 This website will tell you detailed information about our ACGME- accredited training program and the interview process.